iphayao/posdy/README.md

-# posdy
+# Posdy
-Posdy - Point of Sale for everyone
+Point of Sale for everyone